ARTICLE I. NAME AND OBJECTIVES

 SECTION 2 – DUES

 Membership dues shall not exceed $35.00 per year, payable on or before the first day of January of each year.
 Members who have not paid their dues for the current year shall not be allowed to vote on any issue or receive any recognition for titles earned on their dog.
-The Treasurer shall prepare and send each member a statement for payment of dues during the month of November.
+The Secretary shall prepare and send each member a statement for payment of dues during the month of November.
 If an application for membership is accepted on or after October 1st, no additional dues shall be payable for the following year.
 The amount of dues shall be determined by the current board of directors at the first board meeting of the new year.

 SECTION 3.
 ELECTION TO MEMBERSHIP